ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 Poor performance management often results in negative outcomes.
 Here are two examples:

 Person A is promoted and, as a result, Person B is surprised and feels skipped over.
-The situation worsens if the manager can t provide concrete justification for the decision when subsequently challenged by Person B, resulting in a sense of distrust, oversight, and cratered morale.
+The situation worsens if the manager can't provide concrete justification for the decision when subsequently challenged by Person B, resulting in a sense of distrust, oversight, and cratered morale.

 Person X, having been at Level 4 for too long, feels exasperated and demoralized not knowing how to make it to Level 5 and get the associated raise.